-If, however, you need materials that you cannot find in WorldCat, use the request forms below to request what you need using our interlibrary loan service.
+If you need materials (books, articles, recordings, videos, etc.) that you cannot find in the MJC Library catalog, use the request forms below to request what you need using our interlibrary loan service.

 We'll send an email to your MJC student email account when your materials arrive.
 You'll need to pick them up within one week; if you don't pick them up within that time, we'll return them to the lending library.